giantswarm/ingress-nginx-app/README.md

 configuration values that need to be encrypted.

 It is a convention to call the user level configmap `{app-name}-user-values`.
-So in this case we called the ConfigMap `nginx-ingress-controller-app-user-values`
+So in this case we called the ConfigMap `ingress-nginx-user-values`

 If you place these files in a folder called `foldername`, you could use the
 command: `kubectl apply foldername`, to deploy this app to a workload cluster